 Image no longer available

-Why it works: Many external rotation issues, like overpronation, point back to weak glutes, says Ferrara.
+Knee pain after running: How to spot and fix it: Many external rotation issues, like overpronation, point back to weak glutes, says Ferrara.
 So by strengthening that area, you’re actually helping to prevent overpronation.

 1. Place a looped resistance band around ankles and stand with feet hip-width apart.
 Squat slightly while keeping an upright posture.